Saturday, July 30, 2022 | 8 a.m. - 2 p.m.

-Enjoy a glimpse into the backyards of inspiring Northern Colorado homesteads during our eighth annual NoCo Urban Homestead Tour, a fundraising event benefiting the Gardens on Spring Creek and Loveland Youth Gardeners.
+Enjoy a glimpse into the backyards of inspiring Northern Colorado homesteads during the ninth annual NoCo Urban Homestead Tour presented by Fort Collins Nursery.
+The Tour is a fundraising event benefiting the Gardens on Spring Creek and Loveland Youth Gardeners.

 Nominate a Homestead!

 Do you know someone who grows fruits or vegetables?
 Has chickens, goats, or bees?
 Is interested in composting or season extension?
 Preserves their own food?
 Maybe that someone is you!

 Nominate yourself, your neighbor or anyone else you know to be featured on a future tour!
 Homesteads will need to be located in Fort Collins, Loveland or neighboring areas.
 Featured homesteads enjoy special perks and are critical to the success of this event